 Alimony and Spousal Support How do these concepts work in Georgia?
 What are your options?
 Our attorneys can provide you with the information you need to make an informed decision if you’re considering a divorce.

 Mediation, Arbitration, and Private Litigation When it comes to family law, there are a few different ways that you can handle your situation: mediation, arbitration, or private litigation.
-Our family law attorneys can help you decide which is the best option for you.
+Our Atlanta family lawyers can help you decide which is the best option for you.

 Post-Decree Enforcement (Contempt) When a divorce is finalized, the couple signs a decree stating that they will comply with the terms of the agreement.
 If you are having trouble getting your ex-spouse to follow the terms of your divorce agreement, Bell & Washington can help you enforce the decree and get compliance from your ex-spouse.